 How to Manage Video Game Time for Kids: Create A Contract

 Whether your kids play video games on their tablet or a gaming console like the Nintendo Switch, kids love video games.
-While there are many great benefits to kids playing video games, too much screen time can be problematic.
-Utilizing parental controls on devices is a great way to manage screen time but it’s also important to teach responsible video game use.
+While many great benefits to kids playing video games, too much screen time can be problematic.
+Utilizing parental controls on devices is a great way to manage screen time, but it’s also essential to teach responsible video game use.

-Monitoring screen time for younger children is fairly simple, using built-in parental controls will typically do the trick.
+Monitoring screen time for younger children is pretty simple; using built-in parental controls will typically do the trick.
 However, tweens and teens need a little more guidance and structure.
-Using a video game contract helps establish written rules about when they can play, how long they can play and what content kids can access on their devices.
+Using a video game contract helps establish written rules about when they can play, how long they can play, and what content kids can access on their devices.
 It also puts responsibility and control in the hands of the child.

 How to Manage Video Game Time for Older Kids